Zeta Aurigae: Properties

 Zeta Aurigae was first recognized as a spectroscopic binary by William Hammond Wright while analyzing photographic plates taken at Lick Observatory between 1898 and 1908.
 This star is among those earlier described by Antonia Maury as having a composite spectrum.
 The first orbit was determined in 1924 by William Edmund Harper using measurements taken at Dominion Observatory, his orbital elements are very similar to the most recent determinations.
 Harper also noticed that the composite nature of the spectrum had disappeared on the one plate when the K type primary was nearest the sun indicating a possible eclipse.
-In 1932 the eclipsing binary nature of the system was confirmed by Paul Guthnick, Heribert Schneller and independently Josef Hopmann.
+In 1932 the eclipsing binary nature of the system was confirmed by Paul Guthnick, Heribert Schneller and independently by Josef Hopmann.

 The orbital plane of this eclipsing system is oriented close to the line of sight from the Earth, with an inclination estimated as 87.0°.
 As a result, an eclipse of one star by the other occurs during each orbit, causing the net magnitude to decrease to +3.99.
 The pair have an orbital period of 972 days and an eccentricity (ovalness) of 0.4.
 The primary, component A, has been categorized as a K-type bright giant or supergiant star.
 Its companion, component B, is a B-type main-sequence star with a stellar classification B5 V or B7 V. Because component B has a much hotter photosphere than component A, component B produces most of the system's ultraviolet light.
 This causes the brightness change seen during the eclipses (when B is obscured) to be much greater in ultraviolet light than it is in visible light.